eprbell/rp2/README.dev.md

 ## Plugin Development

-RP2 has a plugin architecture for countries and report generators, which makes it extensible for new use cases.
+RP2 has a plugin architecture for countries, report generators and accounting methods, which makes it extensible for new use cases.

 ### Adding Support for a New Country
 RP2 has experimental infrastructure to support countries other than the US.
 It captures this functionality with the [AbstractCountry](src/rp2/abstract_country.py) class, which captures the following: